Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements

 \subsection{Comparison with Other Tracking Methods}

-To show the superior performance, we compare our GBT framework with the methods in \cite{yang2020entrapping}, \cite{hu2021bearing}, \cite{li2022three} and \cite{ning2024bearing}, whose estimators are very representative.
+To show the superior performance, we compare our GBT framework with the methods in \cite{yang2020entrapping}, \cite{hu2021bearing} and \cite{li2022three}, which are very representative methods in bearing-only target tracking.
 In \cite{yang2020entrapping}, a static target in entrapped with an orthogonality-based estimator, denoted by OE-S. In \cite{hu2021bearing}, a constant-velocity target is tracked with its proposed orthogonality-based estimator, denoted as OE-CV.
 In \cite{li2022three}, a pseudo linear Kalman filter (PLKF) is proposed to track a constant-velocity target.
-In \cite{ning2024bearing}, a maneuvering target is described with the $n$-th order polynomial, which can approximate most trajectories by Polynomial Regression, denoted by PR.
-Both OE-S and OE-CV are designed in the continuous-time domain so we directly discrete them by replacing differentiation and integration with the forward difference and the cumulative sum.
-PLKF is designed in the 3-D plane with a second-order agent and we use its 2-D version bearing-only PLKF with a first-order system.
-In \cite{ning2024bearing}, PR is used with angle information which is not used in our simulation and we use a 4-th order polynomial to fit the target motion whose parameters are solved with the same data set in our framework.
+While OE-S, OE-CV, and PLKF are not designed for varying-velocity targets, they are included as representative examples of classical bearing-only tracking algorithms.
+For most cases, when the motion of the target is not particularly complex, modeling as a constant-velocity target is effective in practice.
+Their inclusion serves to illustrate the performance gap that arises when using methods that assume restrictive motion models in a maneuvering target scenario.
+As typical methods in underwater and bearing-only target tracking, IMM combined with KF using full measurements in \cite{li2023adaptive} and IMM combined with PLKF \citep{hao2021imm} are compared, and denoted by IMM-KF-F and IMM-PLKF, respectively.
+In both IMM-based methods, CV, CT and CA models are used.
+At the same time, in \cite{ning2024bearing}, a $n$-th order polynomial is used to approximate target motion, which is also compared and denoted by PR.